bobekryant/bobekryant.github.io/content/NBA/shot_clock1.md

 <h5>Coaches Play Calling</h5>
 <p>
-Coaches can also follow the tradeoff curve when calling plays.
+Coaches can also follow the trade-off curve when calling plays.
 The Warriors are actually a prime example of a team successfully implementing the PPP trade-off curve, even though they never formalized this concept.
-For the majority of the shot clock, they call a variety of screens to free up Curry or Thompson to get them a comfortable shot.
+For the majority of the shot clock, the Warriors will run a variety of screens to free up Curry or Thompson to get them a comfortable shot.
-If the plays are succesful in creating a clean look, the shot would instatly be in the green zone (regardless of shot clock) as both are prolific 40%+ shooters from deep.
+If the plays are successful in creating a clean look, the shot would instantly be in the green zone (regardless of shot clock) as both are prolific 40%+ shooters from deep.
-A classifc example is this <a href="https://gfycat.com/brightweirdcranefly" target="_blank">elevator screen</a> where 3 other Warriors players work in unison to get Curry an open look.
+A classic example is this <a href="https://gfycat.com/brightweirdcranefly" target="_blank">elevator screen</a> where 3 other Warriors players work in unison to get Curry an open look.
 </p>

 <p>
 Lets take a closer look at the elevator screen referenced above.
 Notice the shot clock is at 7 seconds during the initial pin-down and then Curry catches it with about 4 seconds left.
 A wide open Curry three is worth at least 1.2 points, but what if the Jazz switched and blew this play up?
-Then we would have Klay isoed against Gordon Hayward 30 feet from the hoop with 3 seconds left on the shot clock, and I estimate this to probably be around .6 points.
+Then Klay would be isoed against Gordon Hayward 30 feet from the hoop with 3 seconds left on the shot clock, and I estimate this to probably be around .6 points.
-Using the PPP trade-off curve as a guideline, one can judged if the elevator screen should have been called with 7 seconds left.
+Using the PPP trade-off curve as a guideline, one can judge if the elevator screen was a good play call with 7 seconds left on the shot clock.
 Let us assume that the elevator screen play takes 4 seconds to run.
-We can then formalize the question:
-If the expected value of the elevator screen play plus the expected value of the 3 seconds after that are greater than the $E[PPP|\text{7 seconds}]$, the elevator screen is a good play to call.
+We can then formalize the question: if the expected value of the elevator screen play plus the expected value of the 3 seconds after that are greater than the $E[PPP|\text{7 seconds}]$, the elevator screen is a good play to call.
 </p>

 <p>
 Let us break the outcome of the elevator screen play down into two states, the state that Curry gets a clean look and the state that Curry does not so Thompson keeps the ball.
-This would lead us to a formula to caculate $E[\text{Elevator Screen}|7 seconds]$.
+This would lead us to a formula to calculate $E[\text{Elevator Screen}|7 seconds]$.

 \begin{align}
 E[\text{Elevator Screen}|7 seconds] &= P(ES)* E[\text{Curry 3PA}] + (1-P(ES))* E[\text{Iso}|\text{3 Seconds}] \\
 \text{where} & \\
 E[\text{Elevator Screen}|7 seconds] &= \text{Expected Value of the Elevator Screen given 7 seconds left} \\
-P(ES) &= \text{Probability evelator screen is run sucessfully} \\
+P(ES) &= \text{Probability elevator screen is run successfully} \\
 E[\text{Curry 3PA}] &= \text{Expected value of Curry getting a relatively clean look from three} \\
 E[\text{Iso}|\text{3 Seconds}] &= \text{Expected value of Klay isoing given 3 seconds left} \\
 \end{align}

-Using our PPP trade-off curve, we can also decide if the elevator screen was the right play call with 7 seconds left.
 If $E[\text{Elevator Screen}|7 seconds]=E[PPP|\text{7 seconds}]$, then the play was an average play, and the delta between these variables will determine how good or bad of a play it is.
-Maintaining the prior assumptions that a Curry three is worth 1.2 points, a Klay iso is worth .6 points, and $E[PPP|\text{7 seconds}]$ is .9 points, I will vary $P(ES)$ values to determine $E[\text{Elevator Screen}|7 seconds]$.
+Maintaining the prior assumptions that a Curry three is worth 1.2 points, a Klay iso (with 3 seconds left) is worth .6 points, and $E[PPP|\text{7 seconds}]$ is .9 points, I will vary $P(ES)$ values to determine the possible range of $E[\text{Elevator Screen}|7 seconds]$.
 Looking at the graph below, I plot two lines $E[\text{Elevator Screen}|7 seconds]$ and $E[PPP|\text{7 seconds}]$ to see at which point the trade off occurs.
 So to answer the original question, if the Warriors can get the $P(ES)$ above .5, then the play is good, as they will be in the green zone.
 If they cannot then they should run a different play with 7 seconds left.